You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Getting injured on the job is incredibly stressful.
-It can lead to a loss of income, painful medical procedures, hefty medical bills and permanent impairment.
+It can lead to a loss of income, painful medical procedures, hefty medical bills, and permanent impairment.
 After being hurt on the job, people file workers’ compensation claims expecting their employer to cover their medical bills and lost wages while they recover from their injury.

 The following are some of the reasons why an insurance company may deny a claim:

-Claim was not filed on time: Injured workers are required to file their workers’ compensation claims in a timely fashion, since waiting an extended period to report a claim is clearly unfair to an employer.
-For example, if an employee waits two months to file a claim after getting medical treatment on their own, it is extremely hard to confirm if they were indeed hurt at work and/or that their injuries were from any work accident.
+Injured workers must file their workers’ compensation claims timely since waiting an extended period to report a claim is unfair to an employer.
+For example, if an employee waits two months to file a claim after getting medical treatment on their own, it is tough to confirm if they were indeed hurt at work and that their injuries were from any work accident.
 Again, while this makes sense to anyone, insurance companies and employers might try to abuse this defense, punishing unsophisticated employees.

-Failed drug or alcohol test: The North Carolina Workers’ Compensation Act allows insurance companies and employers to deny workers’ compensation claims where intoxication due to drugs or alcohol are the cause of the injury.
+The North Carolina Workers’ Compensation Act allows insurance companies and employers to deny workers’ compensation claims where intoxication due to drugs or alcohol is the cause of the injury.
 Accordingly, most employers require a drug test immediately after an injury – or as soon as possible if one cannot be obtained right away.
 While the defense of intoxication seems straightforward enough, the reality is more complicated.
-The law makes clear that it is the employer and insurance company’s burden to prove an injury was caused by the injured worker being intoxicated or under the influence of drugs.
-A worker could indeed be intoxicated, but that not be the cause of their injury (for example, they are standing at worksite where they are supposed to be, and a vehicle strikes them).
-Likewise, although alcohol intoxication and its resultant impact are fairly easy to determine using DUI laws and established science, it is not so clear for many other substances.
+The law clarifies that it is the employer and insurance company’s burden to prove an injury was caused by the injured worker being intoxicated or under the influence of drugs.
+A worker could indeed be intoxicated, but that not be the cause of their injury (for example, they are standing at a worksite where they are supposed to be, and a vehicle strikes them).
+Likewise, although alcohol intoxication and its resultant impact are fairly easy to determine using DUI laws and established science, it is not clear for many other substances.
 Traces of marijuana can remain in a person’s system long after use, but not be indicative of “intoxication” or adversely affecting a worker such that they hurt themselves.
 Injured workers may also take a prescribed medication only to find out after they are hurt that the insurance company is denying their claim for being under the influence of drugs.
-Sometimes the employer knows about the prescription, and raises no concerns before an injury occurs.
-Employees also rely on their doctors to prescribe medications, and have no way of knowing that certain medications might raise an issue if they are hurt – whether they really helped cause an injury or not.
+Sometimes the employer knows about the prescription and raises no concerns before an injury occurs.
+Employees also rely on their doctors to prescribe medications and have no way of knowing that certain medicines might raise an issue if they are hurt – whether they really helped cause an injury or not.

-Record Statement: After an employee is injured, the insurance company will ask for a record statement to find out what happened, and what injuries the employee suffered.
+After an employee is injured, the insurance company will ask for a recorded statement to determine what happened and what injuries the employee suffered.
 However, recorded statements are also a mechanism that insurance companies might use to confuse or trick injured employees into making statements that hurt their claims.
-These statements are often taken when an injured worker is in pain or on medication, so they are not able to focus and concentrate.
+These statements are often taken when an injured worker is in pain or on medication, so they cannot focus and concentrate.
 Some workers answer questions without understanding them.
 The phone connection can be poor, and the questions and answers unclear.
-An injured worker may forget prior accidents or injuries, which insurance companies might then try to argue are an indication of not being honest, and thus their injury claim suspect.
+An injured worker may forget prior accidents or injuries, which insurance companies might argue indicates they are not being honest, thus their injury claim suspect.

 Contact The Law Offices of Jason E. Taylor

 The Law Offices of Jason E. Taylor can help injured workers understand the reasons for the denial of their claim, assist them in deciding whether or not to pursue a claim, and determine the best course of action to fight the denial of a claim.
-Insurance companies sometimes reject as many claims as they possibly can to protect their bottom line, and employers might try to avoid reporting claims to keep their premiums low.
+Insurance companies sometimes reject as many claims as possible to protect their bottom line, and employers might try to avoid reporting claims to keep their premiums low.

 Injured workers deserve to have an experienced and skilled advocate in their corner when insurance companies and employers unfairly deny their claim.
-The attorneys at The Law Offices of Jason E. Taylor will guide their clients through the process of fighting the denial of workers’ compensation claims, aggressively battle for to obtain the benefits to which injured workers are entitled under workers’ compensation laws.
-And even where the denial of a workers’ compensation may be justified, the attorneys at The Law Offices of Jason E. Taylor can help injured workers determine if they may have additional legal remedies, such as a civil claim against a third party that was responsible for the accident.
+The attorneys at The Law Offices of Jason E. Taylor will guide their clients through the process of fighting the denial of workers’ compensation claims, aggressively battle to obtain the benefits to which injured workers are entitled under workers’ compensation laws.
+And even where the denial of a workers’ compensation may be justified, the attorneys at The Law Offices of Jason E. Taylor can help injured workers determine if they may have additional legal remedies, such as a civil claim against a third-party responsible for the accident.